Big-Fig/Fediverse.app/README.md

 - Bookmarks, Hashtags, Lists, Featured tags, Suggestions
 - Messenger-like UI for Conversations(DM) and Pleroma chats
 - Customizable real-time notifications & timeline updates via WebSockets and Push Notifications
 - Fetch data from Remote instances via Public API.
-So you can access full date on remote instance if currently logged instance didn't synchronized all data yet
+So you can access full data on remote instance if the currently logged instance didn't synchronized all data yet
 - A lot of settings options(global or per-instance).
 For example: `Always show NSFW` or `Auto-load media content`
 - Threads & Polls
 - Special UI for media-only timelines